-I’m not talking about when someone dies, sending the family flowers or buying someone a birthday gift.
-I’m talking about the “just because moments”.
+I’m not talking about when someone dies, sending the family flowers, or buying someone a birthday gift.
+I’m talking about the “just because of moments”.

 We spent 2 amazing hours in her home and to thank her for her generosity, Jesse gave her a quarter.
 Now, don’t think we’re cheap.
 We wanted to give her something from the US and that was all we had on us.